 Longitude: 122.27.06 W (Decimal: -122.45139)

 Antenna height: 879' AMSL (above mean sea level).

-KQED-TV is also rebroadcast by some translator TV stations in Northern California.
-These Translators are usually placed on mountain tops and pick up KQED-TV with an antenna and then translate KQED to another channel for LOCAL ONLY reception.
-These translator stations are extremely low power and have a very short range, but do allow people in these immediate areas to receive KQED with an antenna without paying a cable company or satellite company for the service.
+KQED TV is also rebroadcast by the following two translator TV stations.
+These translators pick up KQED-TV with an antenna, then translate KQED to another channel for local only reception.
+These translator stations are extremely low power and have a very short range, but do allow people in these immediate areas to receive KQED with an antenna.
 These translators are licensed to, operated, and maintained by the organizations listed below.